Corentin-Mzr/boids-cpp/README.md

 - C++ compiler (gcc, g++, cl, clang)
 - CMake >= 3.30

-For Linux/Ubuntu, you also need to install the following dependencies:
+For Linux, you also need to install the following dependencies:

 ```bash
 sudo apt-get update